A destination of distinction

 Within One Hour’s Drive

-A riverside walk away lie Hexham and its abbey and old Gaol.
-Newcastle, Carlisle, and Europe’s biggest shopping mall, the Metrocentre, are easily reachable by car or train.
+Hexham and its Abbey and old Gaol are a few miles west of us.
+Newcastle, Carlisle, and Europe’s biggest shopping mall, the Metrocentre, are easily reachable by car or public transport.
 The magical moorlands and wildernesses of the Scottish Borders, peppered with explorable, historic market towns, are near.
 The Eden Valley and Lake District’s stunning scenery are day trip territory.
-Kielder’s unique observatory and the Housesteads Roman fort are closer still.
+Kielder’s unique observatory in the Northumberland International Dark Sky Park and both Chesters Roman Fort and Museum, Housesteads Roman Fort and Vindolanda are closer still.

-- A vintage and lifestyle emporium, connected to Liberty’s, tucked inside a courtyard
+- A vintage and lifestyle emporium in a courtyard off Main Street?

 - A place in Hill Street linked to a nursery rhyme?

 - Part of a bicycle in Watling Street?